spratik9/spratik9/README.md

 ## About Me 🚀
-  🎓I’m currently engineering student at parul university collage and highly motivated  and interested in  software devloper and cyber security.
+  🎓I’m currently engineering student at parul university collage and highly motivated  and interested in cyber security.
 I believe that an undeterred will can overcome any kind of bug in code and obstacle in life.<br/>

 ## Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30" style="max-width: 100%;">